vivait/bootcamp-workshop/README.md

 Bootcamp Workshop
 =================

-Cool, so you're coming along to our Saturday Workshop (7th June).
 For you to have the best experience we have a 'recommended' platform, well actually more of a 'highly recommended' platform.

 TOOLS REQUIRED
 ==============